 We are all story-shaped.

-Stories influence; they transmit values and ideologies.
 Stories shape us into the people that we are.

-- Man is the center of the universe instead of God
+Man is the center of the universe instead of God.

-- Family produces dysfunctional adults who drain society rather than build society
+Family produces dysfunctional adults who drain society rather than build society.

-- Relationships are self-centered and, therefore, fragmented and broken
+Relationships are self-centered and, therefore, fragmented and broken.

-- Life focuses on what is temporal instead of eternal
+Life focuses on what is temporal instead of eternal.

 Our hearts cry out for a grand meta-narrative that transcends our story―that gives value to the self, meaning to relationships, and purpose to this life.
 Such a story exists.
 It begins with God, “In the beginning God…” and ends with God, “Surely, I am coming quickly.”

-That story leaves God’s fingerprint on lives, families, and society.
+The Bible’s story leaves God’s fingerprint on lives, families, and society.
 It is a story where:

-God is the center of the universe
+God is the center of the universe;

-- Man has purpose and dignity
+Man has purpose and dignity;

-- History has a beginning and a finale
+History has a beginning and a finale;

-- Trials and tragedies are transformed into triumph
+Trials and tragedies are transformed into triumph;

-- Hope prevails and truth wins
+and Hope prevails and truth wins.

 What happens when those within the church only know bits and pieces of His Story and cannot tell its story?

 Sexual immorality and idolatry increase as the understanding of God, as He has revealed Himself through the Scriptures, grows dim.